maxinehsu/summary-visualizations/README.md

 # Summary visualizations of BSCI student survey data
 Summary visualizations of Spring 2024 student survey data from various undergraduate BSCI courses.

-> [!IMPORTANT]
-> **UPDATE 6/13/24:** I have decided to transfer my Python code to a Jupyter Notebook.
-This enables display of graphs and other data visualizations that may be present throughout my code.
-I can also embed Markdown between code blocks, facilitating code readability.

 ## Procedure
 1. Exported Google Sheet corresponding to Google Form survey as CSV file for easier Python data wrangling.
 2. Read CSV file into pandas dataframe.